 Where to Find Fourth of July Fireworks and Festivals

-Happy birthday, America!
+Happy 250th birthday, America!
+Happy 150th, Colorado!
 Here’s where to celebrate the Fourth of July in Colorado Springs with fireworks shows, festivals and concerts.

 Fort Carson Freedom Fest

-The festival includes bounce houses, more than 20 food trucks and merchandise vendors.
+The festival includes free bounce houses, a Boingo Adventure Zone for all ages, food and drink specials and more.
 Freedom Fest is free and open to the public.
 If you don’t have a Department of Defense ID, pre-register online to speed up and ensure your base access.

 carson.armymwr.com/freedomfest